Andrew-S-Rosen/QMOF/README.md

 - [A.S.
 Rosen, J.M.
 Notestein, R.Q.
 Snurr.
 "Identifying Promising Metal–Organic Frameworks for Heterogeneous Catalysis via High‐Throughput Periodic Density Functional Theory", *J. Comput.
 Chem.*, **40**, *12*, 1305–1318 (2019)](https://onlinelibrary.wiley.com/doi/abs/10.1002/jcc.25787).

 ## Licensing
-The QMOF database on Figshare is available under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)/.
-This means you can copy it, share it, adapt it, and do whatever you like with it *provided* you give [appropriate credit](https://wiki.creativecommons.org/wiki/License_Versions#Detailed_attribution_comparison_chart) and [indicate any changes](https://wiki.creativecommons.org/wiki/License_Versions#Modifications_and_adaptations_must_be_marked_as_such).
+The data underlying the QMOF database is made publicly available under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)/.
+This means you can copy it, share it, adapt it, and do whatever you like with it provided that you give [appropriate credit](https://wiki.creativecommons.org/wiki/License_Versions#Detailed_attribution_comparison_chart) and [indicate any changes](https://wiki.creativecommons.org/wiki/License_Versions#Modifications_and_adaptations_must_be_marked_as_such).

 ## Contact
 If you have any questions, feel free to send me an email at rosen@u.northwestern.edu.